elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 This section defines the settings for the cloud storage that you want to associate with this runtime configuration.

 ##### cos_endpoint
 This should be the URL address of your S3 Object Storage.
-If running an Object Storage Service within a kubernetes cluster (Minio), you can use the kubernetes local DNS address.
+If running an Object Storage Service within a Kubernetes cluster (Minio), you can use the Kubernetes local DNS address.
 This setting is required

 Example: `https://minio-service.kubeflow:9000`